 2) Sift the pureed pineapple to remove some of the juice (I removed 486 grams of the juice).

-3) Add the remaining 544 grams of pureed pineapple flesh into a non-stick pot, along with the cloves.
+3) Add the remaining 544 grams of pureed pineapple flesh into a non-stick pot, along with the cinnamon stick, cloves and star anise.
 Cook over medium heat, stirring occasionally.

 4) After about 15 minutes, most of the liquid will have evaporated.
 Add sugar.
 It will turn watery again.
 Continue stirring for about 15 minutes until the jam thickens.

 5) Turn the heat to low, add lemon juice and continue stirring for about 25 more minutes, until you get a thick, caramelized jam (it will stick to the spatula).
 You should have about 330 grams of cooked jam.